 [fig:simulateaddquery]

-This results in the simulated dataset where sample with non-functional query gene has loss of function in all of the synthetic lethal partners as at least one has been required to be functional in each sample, simularly the query gene is functional where the synthetic lethal partner genes are non-functional.
+This results in the simulated dataset where sample with non-functional query gene has loss of function in all of the synthetic lethal partners as at least one has been required to be functional in each sample, similarly the query gene is functional where the synthetic lethal partner genes are non-functional.
 Therefore we have generated a dataset with known synthetic lethal partners (see Figure [fig:simulateSL]) by as few assumptions about the relationships between the each synthetic lethal pair as possible (and allowing compensating functions from higher-order interactions).
 This has been designed to have the most stringent (least detectable) synthetic lethal relationships where higher-order interactions are possible for the purposes of testing pairwise detection procedures such as SLIPT.

 [!ht]